Task-oriented Scheduling for Networked Control Systems: An Age of Information-Aware Implementation on Software-defined

-One of the main differences of NCSs from traditional communication systems is that their information exchange takes place to complete a certain task in hand.
-To name an example, the communication between a temperature sensor and a centralized controller that aims at efficiently regulating a room temperature.
+One of the main differences of NCSs from traditional communication systems is that their information exchange takes place to complete a certain task in physical environment.
+To give an example, the communication between the sensors of an autonomous car and its electronic control unit aims at preventing potential accidents or improving driving experience.
 In a network comprised of such applications, the performance of the overall system is not measured by the amount of bits correctly transmitted over a noisy channel, but rather by the efficiency in completion of corresponding tasks \cite{mostaani2021taskoriented}.
-In such a setting, the network design can not be considered as task-agnostic.
-Indeed, identifying the importance of the conveyed information to achieve the defined control goals should be of great importance when making decisions in the communication network.
+Hence, while the communication networks go through a paradigm shift revisiting the common Shannon theory, the wireless system design can not be considered as task-agnostic.
+Indeed, identifying the most relevant information in order to achieve the defined control goals should be of great importance when making decisions in the communication network.
 Especially, as the scarcity of such resources as bandwidth, energy, increases with the growing number of connected machines, it becomes crucial to focus on ``what" to transmit instead of ``how" to transmit.
 In fact, it is foreseen that already the 6G cellular networks should address this challenge by including significance and effectiveness aspects of information into network design \cite{calvanese20216g}.